NABMElab/ARRP-seq/README.md

 - **Start**: Corresponds to the starting position on the chromosome
 - **End**: Corresponds to the ending position on the chromosome
 - **Primer**: The sequence of the designed primer sequence

+## Example
+test fastq file is uploaded on figshare that can be downloaded from https://doi.org/10.6084/m9.figshare.27093502.v1 run the `run.sh`, the reference version for all referecnce such as fastq, gtf and database for blast used in example is hg38.
+Target file is included in `Example` file.